 Horror films require us to face the unknown — they allow us to face our fears and put them into context.
-They shape our belief system, and provide a good, safe space to explore.
-This story was notable for being one of the few to broach the topic of menstruation which, 40 years later, is still somewhat taboo.
+They shape our belief system, and provide a safe space to explore.
+Carrie was notable for being one of the few to broach the topic of menstruation which, 40 years later, is still somewhat taboo.
 There is nowhere near as much menstruation in children’s literature as there are girls dealing with it in real life, outside a few standout books from authors such as Judy Blume.

 The horror genre is one of the most highly symbolic forms (along with Westerns and science fiction).
 The origin of the horror in this story comes from demonic forces.
 Another example of this kind of horror is The Exorcist.
 Other horrors might come from whatever lies beyond death (Dracula) or from humans daring to fool around with nature (Frankenstein).
 Those are the big three.